Color Wheel Spinner

 2

-Spin once to get your random base color instantly.
+Spin once for your base color

 3